Search Results Header

 - Black-and-white photographs

-154. Aerial Lift Bridge: Tug Boats in the harbor, Duluth, Minnesota
+154. Aerial Lift Bridge: Interstate Bridge With The Span Open, Duluth, Minnesota

 - Creator: